Tum Bin: Filming

 The principal photography started from November 2000, and the film is mostly shot in Calgary, Canada, while the songs were picturised in Mumbai.

 Jagjit Singh "Koi Fariyad" controversy

-During the making of the film, Anubhav Sinha, director, approached Jagjit Singh for the film's background music and song.
+During the making of the film, Anubhav Sinha, director, approached Jagjit Singh for the film's background music and soundtrack.
 During record, Sinha rejected Gazal's "Sher" 81 times, disappointing Singh and made him to leave the task, but soon after, he understood the situation and agreed to complete the Gazal.